MDAnalysis/UserGuide/doc/source/groups_of_atoms.rst

 .. image:: images/classes.png

 First and foremost is the :class:`~MDAnalysis.core.groups.AtomGroup`.
 An :class:`~MDAnalysis.core.groups.AtomGroup` is the primary :class:`~MDAnalysis.core.groups.Atom` container; virtually everything can be accessed through it, as detailed in :ref:`atomgroup`.
-This includes chemically meaningful groups of :class:`Atoms <MDAnalysis.core.groups.Atom>` such as a :class:`~MDAnalysis.core.groups.Residue` or a :class:`~MDAnalysis.core.groups.Segment`.
+This includes chemically meaningful groups of :class:`~MDAnalysis.core.groups.Atom`\ s such as a :class:`~MDAnalysis.core.groups.Residue` or a :class:`~MDAnalysis.core.groups.Segment`.

 .. _residues-and-segments: